Vparonline/Vparonline/README.md

 </p> -->
 ## 💬 **About me;**

    Hello, I'm Vparonline.
-To briefly talk about myself, I have been dealing with discord for a long time, and I am also interested in website designs - arrangements.
-In this github profile, bot infrastructure sharing will start soon, I recommend you to follow :).
-Nice to meet you, if you want to reach me, my social media accounts are below, good forums.
+I was botting on the Discord platform.
+I am also someone who is interested in web design.
+I can say that code is a hobby for me, it gives me pleasure.
+I 'm glad to meet you.
+I have a discord account below, you can contact me there, thank you.
 ##   **Discord;**

  <p align="center">